pfheatwole/glidersim/README.rst

     information about the wing; this tool enables **creating** the wing in the first place from basic geometric descriptions.

-  * Simulations follow a strict, minimalist, math-centric interface:
+  * The purpose of a glider model is to define a dynamics function that follows a strict, minimalist, math-centric interface:

-    `\dot{x} = f(x, u)`
+    :math:`\dot{x} = f(x, u)`

+    Where :math:`x` is the model state, and :math:`u` are the model inputs.
     Maintaining the standard mathematical form of a differential equation makes it much easier to create tools using the dynamics.
-The primary need that motivated this project was statistical state estimation; exposing the wing dynamics as a differential equation makes them directly usable for defining the transition function.
+The primary motivation of this project was statistical state estimation; exposing the wing dynamics as a differential equation makes them directly usable for defining the transition function. [[**So the ultimate purpose of this library is to help build tools that need paraglider dynamics?**]]

     [[Keep the project focused; provide the dynamics as a simple math function, and let users build the tools on top.]]